latj/hub-spoke-microhack/README.md

 In order to use the MicroHack time most effectively, the following tasks should be completed prior to starting the session.

-With these pre-requisites in place, we can focus on building the differentiated knowledge in Azure Networking that is required when working with the product, rather than spending hours repeating relatively simple tasks such as setting up Virtual Networks and Virtual Machines.
+With these pre-requisites in place, we can focus on building the differentiated knowledge in Azure Networking that is required when working with the products, rather than spending hours repeating relatively simple tasks such as setting up Virtual Networks and Virtual Machines.

 At the end of the pre-requisites your base lab build looks as follows: